yuloh/blog/content/posts/moving-to-hugo.md

 # Why

 This site is hosted on github pages and until today was built using Jekyll.
 I would push commits and github would rebuild the site for me.
 Locally I pulled in the github-pages gem so I could preview my site (you can read more about that [here](http://mattallan.org/posts/github-pages-best-practices/)).
 Last week I got a notification that one of my gems had a security vulnerability so I updated everything.
 I had to update my ruby version which made bundler happy but broke vim.
 Then I updated vim which caused vim to be incompatible with my python version.
-After I finally got bundler and vim working and commited my changes the next github pages build broke my site and spewed a bunch of broken HTML.
+After I finally got bundler and vim working and committed my changes the next github pages build broke my site and spewed a bunch of broken HTML.

 I had been wanting to try [hugo](https://gohugo.io/) anyway so rather then spend my Saturday debugging Jekyll I made the switch.